subalterngames/py_md_doc/README.md

 # Changelog

+### 0.1.9

+- Fixed: Crash when writing text if the text has non-ASCII characters.

 ### 0.1.8

 - Fixed: Data from hidden classes (classes with names that begin with `_`) is included in the documentation, either within the main class documentation or above it without a header.
 Now, it's never included.